Rapid detection of Coccidioides DNA, preferred method

 This test does not distinguish between Coccidioides immitis and Coccidioides posadasii.

-Following specimen processing, nucleic acids are extracted and the extract is then transferred to individual self-contained cuvettes for amplification using the LightCycler real-time PCR platform (Roche Applied Sciences).
+Following specimen processing, nucleic acids are extracted, and the extract transferred to individual self-contained cuvettes for amplification using the LightCycler real-time polymerase chain reaction (PCR) platform (Roche Applied Sciences).
 The LightCycler is an automated instrument that amplifies and monitors the development of target nucleic acid (amplicon) after each cycle of PCR.
 The detection of amplicon is based on fluorescence resonance energy transfer, which utilizes hybridization probes.
 The presence of the specific organism nucleic acid is confirmed by performing a melting curve analysis of the amplicon.(Binnicker MJ, Buckwalter SP, Eisberner JJ, et al: Detection of Coccidioides species in clinical specimens by real-time PCR.
-J Clin Microbiol 2007; 45:173-178)
+J Clin Microbiol.
+2007 Jan;45(1):173-178)

 Monday through Sunday